Manon: Performance history

 The opera was a mainstay of the Opéra-Comique in Paris, reaching its 1,000th performance there in 1919, its 1,500th in 1931 and 2,000th in 1952.

-The first Manon was Marie Heilbron; other noted interpreters include Sibyl Sanderson (Massenet's personal favorite), Fanny Heldy, Lucrezia Bori, Amelita Galli-Curci, Bidu Sayão, Victoria de los Ángeles, Anna Moffo, Beverly Sills, Edita Gruberová, Renée Fleming, Anna Netrebko, and Natalie Dessay.
+The first Manon was Marie Heilbron; some of the most celebrated interpreters include Sibyl Sanderson (Massenet's personal favorite), Nellie Melba, Geraldine Farrar, Fanny Heldy, Lucrezia Bori, Amelita Galli-Curci, Bidu Sayão, Victoria de los Ángeles, Anna Moffo, Beverly Sills, Renée Fleming, Anna Netrebko, and Lisette Oropesa.
 Due to its heavy vocal demands, the role of Manon was described by Sills as "the French Isolde".
-As famous interpreters of Des Grieux, Kobbé lists Edmond Clément, Enrico Caruso, Beniamino Gigli, Tito Schipa and Ferruccio Tagliavini; Wolff also lists Gaston Micheletti, Adolphe Maréchal, Charles Fontaine and Libero de Luca.
+As for the part of Des Grieux, among the most famous interpreters are Edmond Clément, Jean de Reszke, Enrico Caruso, Beniamino Gigli, Tito Schipa, Ferruccio Tagliavini, Gaston Micheletti, Adolphe Maréchal, Charles Fontaine and Libero de Luca.

 Within a year of its Paris premiere, Manon was given its UK premiere in January 1885, in Liverpool; in the US, the Academy of Music in New York presented the opera later the same year, on 23 December.
 At the Royal Opera House in London it was first presented 19 May 1891.
 The Metropolitan Opera gave its first staging on 16 January 1895, and Manon has subsequently often been performed there.
 Anna Netrebko starred in a new production directed by Laurent Pelly, a co-production with the Royal Opera House, which was simulcast in HD on 7 April 2012.
 The San Francisco Opera gave the opera many stagings beginning on 29 September 1924.